dotnet/arcade/Documentation/Project-Docs/HelixBuildErrorOccurenceFinder/Overview.md

 - Constraints
     - `repository` must be an existing, public repository.
 Its spelling must match the repo name exactly.
     - `error_string` should probably have some kind of limit on length.
-    - The duration between `start_date` and `end_date` should have a maximum of ~~12~~ 3 months (?).
+    - The duration between `start_date` and `end_date` should have a maximum of 7 days).
 If user input exceeds this value, one possible way of handling this is to just query jobs between our defined max number of months before the given `end_date` and alert the user that this was done instead of their original query.

 ## Dependencies
 - Kusto